 On December 13, 2016, the Supreme Court of Ohio handed down a merit decision in State v.
-V.M.D., Slip Opinion No. 2016-Ohio-8090.
+V.M.D., 2016-Ohio-8090.
 In a unanimous opinion written by Justice Pfeifer, the court held that attempted robbery is a crime of violence, and therefore a conviction for that offense cannot be judicially sealed.
 The case was argued September 15, 2015, at Fremont Ross High School, in Sandusky county, as part of the court’s off-site program.

 In the year 2000, when V.M.D. was an 18-year-old high school senior, he was involved in a crime that led to him being indicted for two counts of aggravated robbery, each with a firearm specification, and one count of complicity in the commission of intimidation of a witness.
 After originally pleading not guilty to the charges, V.M.D. subsequently pled guilty to amended charges of attempted robbery and attempted complicity in the commission of intimidation, both fourth-degree felonies.
 The firearm specification was dropped when the state advised the court that the gun was not a real gun, and wasn’t brandished by V.M.D.
 At issue in this case is the attempted robbery charge under R.C.
 2911.02(A)(3) and 2923.02.